 When making pizza I like to use homemade pizza sauce for better taste and flavor.
 You can find my recipe for tomato pizza sauce here.

-Use your favorite ingredients for topping your pizza, but make sure you don’t overload it with sauce and toppings as you don’t want a soggy unevenly cooked pizza.
+Use your favorite ingredients for topping your homemade pizza.
+Make sure you don’t overload it with sauce and toppings as you don’t want a soggy unevenly cooked pizza.

-With these in mind hope you will try making pizza at home and I am sure you will be impressed with the results.
+With these in mind hope you will try making pizza at home.
+I am sure you will be impressed with the results.
+If you do, make sure to share the photos with me on Instagram.
+Would love to see how these turn out for you.

 homemade pizza slice